Frédérick Gaudreau

-Frédérick "Freddy" Gaudreau (born May 1, 1993) is a Canadian professional ice hockey centre for the Seattle Kraken of the National Hockey League (NHL).
+Frédérick Gaudreau (born May 1, 1993) is a Canadian professional ice hockey player who is a centre for the Seattle Kraken of the National Hockey League (NHL).

 Early life

 Gaudreau was born on May 1, 1993, in Bromont, Quebec, Canada as the youngest child of parents Jean-Pierre Gaudreau and France Desrosiers.
 He attended Cégep de Shawinigan while playing in the Quebec Major Junior Hockey League and drove two hours from Drummondville to Shawinigan in order to graduate.

 Playing career

 Junior

 As a youth, Gaudreau played in the 2006 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Missisquoi, Quebec.
 While playing midget hockey in the QMAAA with the Magog Cantonniers, Gaudreau suffered a severe wrist injury, turning him off the radar for junior scouts.
 However, due to a rule change allowing 17 year olds to continue playing midget ice hockey, Gaudreau was chosen by the Shawinigan Cataractes in the Quebec Major Junior Hockey League (QMJHL) as a walk-on in 2011.

 In his rookie season with the Cataractes, he played in 64 games as the team won the 2012 Memorial Cup.
 Two years later, he was named the team's 57th captain in franchise history.
 His time as captain was shortlived, however, as he was traded to the Drummondville Voltigeurs in exchange for a first round pick in 2015, a second round pick in 2014, and Antoine Kilanowski.
 His only season with the Voltigeurs proved to be successful as he earned the Frank J. Selke Memorial Trophy as the QMJHL's most sportsmanlike player and was courted by at least four professional teams.